 Advice on testing and inspecting

-Testing and inspecting should only be carried out by persons qualified to do so for obvious reasons, always make sure the inspector has City & Guild qualifications C&G 2391 and belong with a quality governing body who then inspects their work.
+Testing and inspecting should only be carried out by persons qualified for obvious reasons, always make sure the inspector has City & Guild qualifications C&G 2391 and belong with a quality governing body who then inspects their work.

-Testing and Inspections, also now know as ECR’s (Electrical condition reports) and formally (pre 2012) know as PIR’s (Periodic Inspection Reports are very important to verify the current safety of an installation.
+Testing and Inspections, now know as ECR’s (Electrical condition reports) and formally (pre 2012) know as PIR’s.
+ECR’s are very important to verify the current safety of an installation.
 They are generally required by Mortgage companies before lending, Insurance companies and Letting agents before letting.

 It also highly recommended (although not necessary) to have a ECR carried out before having an old fuse-box modernised if dangerous conditions exist or insulation resistance of circuits could cause nuisance tripping of the new RCD’s.

-Please phone if you require a quote for an ECR giving details of how fuseboxes / Consumer Units / Distribution Boards you have, number of circuits, number of bedrooms and bathrooms and if there are any sub-mains (mainly in flats and large houses/commercial properties).
+Please phone if you require a quote for an ECR giving details of how many fuse-boxes / consumer Units / distribution Boards you have, number of circuits, number of bedrooms and bathrooms and if there are any sub-mains / remote meters (mainly in flats and large houses/commercial properties).